ChainAgnostic/namespaces/ccd/caip2.md

 <!-- Provide a simplified and layman-accessible explanation of the CAIP.-->

 This CAIP defines an identification schema for Concordium networks.
-The Concordium networks are identified by `ccd` namespace followed by the hash of the network's genesis block.
+The Concordium networks are identified by the `ccd` namespace prefix, followed by a truncated hash of the given network's genesis block.

 ## Rationale
 <!--A short (~200 word) description of the technical issue being addressed.-->